Tomorrow’s Independent Software Vendor

 - How do you get the attention of your platform provider’s field sales force?
 How do you gain the opportunity to teach those field sellers how to leverage your product’s value proposition to help them sell more of their platform?

-- Does your platform provider publish guides and indices in marketplaces where customers can find your applications?
+- Does your platform provider publish guides in marketplaces where customers can find your applications?

 - Would your platform provider partner with you in offering special promotions to other channel partners to encourage them to sell your applications on your partner’s platform?